nfisher1226/rsutils/README.md

 Alternatively, you can build the entire distribution from the top-level directory with "make && make install", adjusting paths as above.

+Alternative to the alternative, each utility can be built with `cargo build`, which is what the Makefiles do internally.
 ## Why?
 There are a number of implementations of Unix base utilities available, and there is already uutils/coreutils as a Rust implementation.
 This